samplchallenges/SAMPL9/README.md

 ### The WP6 challenge

 The WP6 challenge focuses on binding of WP6 to thirteen guests.
 Binding has been experimentally characterized, and the Isaacs group is preparing a paper for publication.
-Experimental results/data will be available after the challenge closes.
+Experimental results/data is now available as of 11/30/2021, [`here`](experimental_data/).

 **Deadline**: The deadline for WP6 submissions was November 15, 2021.
 [The submission format is available here](https://github.com/samplchallenges/SAMPL9/blob/main/host_guest/WP6/WP6_submissions.txt).